aspose-html/Aspose.HTML-Documentation/content/java/release-notes/release-notes-2023/aspose-html-for-java-23-1-release-notes/_index.md

 We are honored to announce the Jule release of Aspose.HTML for Java.

-In this release, we added facility
+In this release, we made a big update to the CSS engine.